Dec. 12, 2005 -- There may be a high-tech way to teach people to handle chronic pain, scientists report.

 Those who didn't have chronic pain received pain exposure through heat applied to the palm of their left hand during the experiment.

-The Golden Rules of Processing Pain
+The Golden Rules of Processing Paincoping with pain

 - Shift attention away from the pain to a painless part of the body